surf-visualization/ospray-python/README.md

   value is produced.

-- A NumPy array is converted to a `Data` array using `data_constructor()`, so you can pass Numpy arrays directly to `set_param()`.
-However, for parameters that expect vector values an explicit conversion using `data_constructor_vec()` is needed.
+- A NumPy array is converted to a `Data` array using `data_constructor()`, so you can pass Numpy arrays directly to `set_param()` without having to call `data_constructor()` yourself.
+However, for parameters that expect vector values (i.e. `vec<n><t>`) an explicit conversion using `data_constructor_vec()` is needed.

 - Lists of OSPRay objects are turned into a `Data` object.
-The list items must all have the same type and are currently limited to GeometricModel, Instance, Material and VolumetricModel.
+The list items must all have the same type and are currently limited to GeometricModel, ImageOperation, Instance, Material and VolumetricModel.

-- Passing regular lists of Python numbers is not supported.
+- Passing regular Python lists of numbers is not supported.
 Use NumPy arrays instead.

-- Also note that OSPRay currently does not support all integer types for `Data` objects (e.g. not `int8`), nor all combinations of vector length and data type (e.g. not `vec2d`).
+- OSPRay currently does not support all integer types for `Data` objects (e.g. not `int8`), nor all combinations of vector length and data type (e.g. not `vec2d`).

 Both data constructor functions take a second argument `is_shared` defaulting to `False` that determines if the data in the numpy array passed can simply be referenced instead of copied.
-In case `is_shared` is `True` you need to make sure the numpy array stays alive by referencing it somewhere in your program.
+In case `is_shared` is `True` you need to make sure the numpy array stays alive by referencing it somewhere in your program, as the data in the numpy array will be used by the `Data` object directly.

 Examples: